gmboowa/nf-rMAP/README.md

 ---

-## A Scalable microbial genomics pipeline for antimicrobial resistance profiling
+## A scalable microbial genomics pipeline for antimicrobial resistance profiling

 **nf-rMAP** is a Nextflow implementation of the original rMAP pipeline, offering:
 - Cloud-native microbial genome analysis